Shiny and Oh So Bright, Vol. 1 / LP: No Past. No Future. No Sun.: Background and recording

 In early February 2018, it was announced that original members James Iha and Jimmy Chamberlin had rejoined the band.
 The reunited line-up, alongside longtime guitarist Jeff Schroeder, started production on new material in February 2018 with Rick Rubin producing, the first time he had worked with the band since the Adore album cycle.
 Recording took place at Shangri La recording studio, Malibu, California.
 The group originally presented eight song demos to Rubin with the intention of releasing one as a comeback single.
 After Rubin approved of all eight, the group planned two four-song EPs, the first of which was originally scheduled to be released in May 2018.
 In September 2018, it was announced that the EPs would take the form of a full-length album.

 Former bassist D'arcy Wretzky claims Iha and Rubin's involvement in the album was limited, saying "He [Iha] was only involved in the one Rick Rubin song.
 Billy’s got a lot of nerve going out there saying Rick recorded the whole album.
 He only had a week to record one song."

-In early 2020, while recording the band's follow-up album, Cyr, Corgan retroactively dismissed Shiny and Oh So Brights status as a full studio album: "When we got back together with James, we went in with Rick Rubin and did eight songs.
+In early 2020, while recording the band's follow-up album, Cyr, Billy Corgan retroactively dismissed Shiny and Oh So Brights status as a full studio album: "When we got back together with James, we went in with Rick Rubin and did eight songs.
 It was put out as a formal album, but I said at the time — and I did mean it — in my eyes, it wasn’t an album.
 We didn’t approach it like we’ve approached every other album we’d ever done, which is more like making a movie."

+In the final episode of the podcast Thirty Three with William Patrick Corgan, Corgan mentioned that the track "Alienation" actually began as the opening track for what would become the band's 2023 album Atum: A Rock Opera in Three Acts, but was vastly reworked into what became its final version.